Frequently Asked Questions

 - Proof of Residency in the Republic of Ireland.
 Documents that are eligible as proof of residence are as follows

-- Employment Details Summary (P60)
+- Employment Details Summary (P60) with the current year’s date on it

 - Statement of Payments/Benefits from Dept. of Social Protection